nedap/lein-subscribable-urls/README.md

 # (more ...)
 ```

+> In case you make heavy use of Lein profiles, make sure to prefix the task invocation with your targeted profiles - e.g. `lein with-profile +test subscribable-urls ...`.
+> That way, the dependencies specific to those profiles will also show up.

 The `:recursive` option controls whether transitive dependencies will be printed.

 * You can use the `/feed` output directly, copying it into a Slack channel, line by line.